Riyans13h/SoftwareTeasting-IriVotechain/vale1/user_manual.md

 # Student Attendance System – User Manual

 ## 1. Introduction
-The Student Attendance System are a web-based tool that helps teachers and administrators to mark, track, and analyze student attendance efficiently.
+The Student Attendance System is a web-based tool that helps teachers and administrators to mark, track, and analyze student attendance efficiently.
 It provides reports, dashboards, and notifications for easy management.
 The system aims to reduce manual effort and provide accurate information.

 ## 2. System Requirements
 - Operating System: Windows / Linux / macOS